Skip to Content

 How to Purge Clothes and Create a Closet You Love

-Before launching The Well Dressed Life, I spent a decade as a personal stylist, helping clients build wardrobes that were both functional and stylish.
+Before launching The Well Dressed Life, I spent a decade as a personal stylist helping women build wardrobes that were both stylish and functional.

-And let me tell you, the first step in every process—editing their closets—wasn’t always glamorous, but it was absolutely essential.
+And let me tell you, editing their closets was always the first step.
+It wasn’t glamorous, but it was absolutely essential.

 Purging Your Clothes is Emotional